fuseio/fuse-network/README.md

 ### Quickstart

-To make starting a validator node for the FuseNetwork as quick as possible, the _quickstart_ script can be used.
+To make starting a node for the FuseNetwork as quick as possible, the _quickstart_ script can be used.

 Simply download and run the script.